hdShang/arxiv-daily/docs/cs-CL/2025-06-16/papers/250613674v2-prefix-tuning-modernizing-prefix-tuning-by-decoupling-the-prefix-fro.md

 ---
 layout: default
-title: Prefix-Tuning+: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention
+title: "Prefix-Tuning+: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention"
 ---

 # Prefix-Tuning+: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention